cnanders/matlab-instrument-control/README.md

 <a name="common-code"></a>
 ## Code Examples

-`tests/ui/common/*` contains working code examples for building each `mic.ui.common.*` class and responding to the events that they emit.
+`tests/ui/common/*` contains working code examples for building each `mic.ui.common.*` class and responding to its events.

 <a name="device"></a>